bottlerocket-os/bottlerocket/README.md

 This way, you can configure your Bottlerocket instance without having to make API calls after launch.

 See [Settings](#settings) above for examples and to understand what you can configure.

+You can also access host containers through the API using [apiclient exec](sources/api/apiclient/README.md#exec-mode).

 The server and client are the user-facing components of the API system, but there are a number of other components that work together to make sure your settings are applied, and that they survive upgrades of Bottlerocket.